siwhelan/pass_manager/README.md

 A simple command-line password manager using Python, MongoDB, and encryption.

-Following on from my recent take on [password generators](https://github.com/siwhelan/pass_gen) | [(Live Demo)](https://pass-gen-gray.vercel.app/), this is adeeper dive into encryption, password management and storage - something that I've long had an interest in!
+Following on from my recent take on [password generators](https://github.com/siwhelan/pass_gen) | [(Live Demo)](https://pass-gen-gray.vercel.app/), this is a deeper dive into encryption, password management and storage - something that I've long had an interest in!

 This program uses MongoDB to store the passwords, AES encryption to securely store them, and bcrypt for hashing.